Restrictions on Physical Stochastic Reservoir Computers: Reservoir Computers

-\begin{definition} We define a stochastic reservoir as physical, motivated by \cite{poulin2011quantum}, if its dynamics can be implemented in time polynomial in the system size, $n$.
-Furthermore, defining a $k-$body circuit element as a circuit element with $k$ inputs, we require that the dynamics of a physical stochastic reservoir be describable by circuits with $k-$body circuit elements, for some fixed $k$ independent of $n$. \end{definition} Intuitively, this definition rules out states that are not practically accessible to the reservoir.
+Intuitively, \Cref{def:physical} rules out states that are not practically accessible to the reservoir.
 The $k$-body requirement stems from physicality constraints on the density of circuit elements.
 There are only so many circuit elements that can fit into a space and increasing this density arbitrarily with $n$, i.e. $n-$bit operations, is physically impossible.
 It is of course possible to compile arbitrary $n-$body terms into $k-$body terms, but this in general will require an exponential number of gates, and thus exponential time.
 For the purposes of this paper we borrow the definition from \cite{poulin2011quantum} and provide a more detailed justification in \Cref{app:physical}.
 In particular, we additionally prove a lemma that we will make later use of. \begin{lemma} Consider the magnitude of the input to an $n-$bit reservoir computer, given as $u(t) = ||\boldsymbol{U}(t)||_2$.
-Then, the changes in probabilities $\frac{dp(u)}{du}$ are no more than polynomial in $n$. \end{lemma} \begin{proof} In \Cref{app:physical} we argue from typical physical arguments that the changes in the probabilities $p(u)$ can only be changed polynomially rapidly in $u$.
-Furthermore, we argue in $\Cref{app:physical}$ that by construction of our definition of \textit{physical}, we have only considered systems where $u$ is a polynomial in the system size $n$. \end{proof}
+Then, the changes in probabilities $\frac{dp(u)}{du}$ are $O(\poly(n))$. \end{lemma} \begin{proof} In \Cref{app:physical} we argue from typical physical arguments that the changes in the probabilities $p(u)$ can only be changed polynomially rapidly in $u$.
+Furthermore, we argue in \Cref{app:physical} that by construction of our definition of \textit{physical}, we have only considered systems where $u$ is a polynomial in the system size $n$. \end{proof}

+Finally, we comment on the memory of the system.
+In our definition of a reservoir computer, we have required that the system have finite memory.
+Noise can serve as one mechanism to limit the memory of the system, since heuristically a system with an effective error rate of $p$ will experience an error every $1/p$ time steps.
+In the next section we will consider an integral over the effective input space, defined implicitly by the measure $\mu$ and which depends in turn on the memory of the system.
+In this work, we assume that the memory of the system is $O(\poly(n))$.
+This rules out, for example, error-corrected digital reservoirs that can simply remember a super polynomial number of inputs and use these to configure a super polynomial number of output signals.